mastercoin-MSC/QA/TestPlanSkeleton.md

 Tell testers what they should do when they're finished; for example:

-Email a link to your forked repository with attached debug.log files to {...}.
-If the debug.log files are too large to attach, upload them to a service like mediafire.com, dropbox, etc. and include a link in the email.
+Email a link to your forked repository with attached log files to {...}.
+If the log files are too large to attach, upload them to a service like mediafire.com, dropbox, etc. and include a link in the email.